Rokuflam/ProjectZero/README.md

 AWS only:
 - AWS CLI installed and configured with your AWS credentials.
 - Create an IAM user with next permissions:
+- Create branch with name: `development`, for CI/CD to work

 ```bash
 {